Israr-11/Machine-Learning-model-for-predicting-the-Titanic-s-survival/README.md

 3. The notebook includes steps for data preprocessing, model training, hyperparameter tuning, and evaluation.

 ### File Structure
-- `Titanic_Survival_Prediction.ipynb`: Google Colab notebook containing the implementation of the Titanic survival prediction model.
+- `Titanic Survival prediction 1.ipynb`: Google Colab notebook containing the implementation of the Titanic survival prediction model.

 ## Acknowledgements
 - Kaggle for providing the Titanic dataset.